mf1d3l/Splunk4DFIR/README.md

   - a collection of ready to use dashboards to get started visualizing the data
   - savedsearches translated from [sigma rules](https://github.com/SigmaHQ/sigma) to be run against the data for triage

+The apps comes with pre-compiled sigma rules in its savedsearches.conf but the philosophy of the project is to allow you to easily import any ruleset you want with the pysigma pipelines provided, see [link](#sigma-rules-support)

 ## Motivation

 SOC to DFIR is getting a natural career path and considering the current market shares of Splunk and Crowdstrike, familiarity with SPL(-like) query languages is getting widespread within the DFIR community.
 This project enables you to quickly spin up in no time on whatever workstation you have in your hands a lightweight environment to demonstrate your SPL-fu and save the day.